sergiosgc/zsh.d/README.md

 Nevertheless, feel free to use it as you wish.
 You will need to customize it for you.
 It is designed for this to be easy.

-First, edit the zshrc file, find the line that sources antigen and point it to your path.
+First, edit the zshrc file, find the line that sources antigen and point it to your antigen install path.

 Now, move all files in the env, rc and antigen_bundles directories away to a review directory (in your temp path).